Guidelines for Graduate Study

 (MD/PhD students are exempt as their medical school curriculum covers this).

-4. All other course work shall be determined by the student, student's mentor and advisory committee.
+5. Any other course work will be determined by the student, student's mentor and advisory committee.

-5. Post-comprehensive exam students must enroll in PHSL 851 Seminar, for 1 credit hour in the Fall and Spring semesters, with the balance of credits in PHSL 850 or another course of choice until they have reached 18 post-comp hrs.
+6. Post-comprehensive exam students must enroll in PHSL 851 Seminar, for 1 credit hour in the Fall and Spring semesters, with the balance of credits (see #1 above) in PHSL 850 or another course of choice.

 Michael Wolfe, Ph.D., Director of the Graduate Program